njelich/stack-unlimited/README.md

 **Chrome**

  * Type chrome://extensions in the Chrome URL bar and press enter.
+ * Enable developer mode using the toggle on the right
  * Click Load Unpacked on the left side of the screen.
  * Navigate to the location of the folder you unzipped, and select it.
  * Your extension is now loaded, and there are no April Fools production delays.